MartinHelmut/mono/presentation/src/presentation.md

     "extends": "../tsconfig.json",
     "references": [
         { "path": "./app" },
-        { "path": "./utils }
+        { "path": "./utils" }
     ]
 }
 ```

 ^ // src/tsconfig.json
-The source config extends the compiler options and defines the project references
+- The source config extends the compiler options and defines the project references
-And the project configurations add custom settings needed as well as the `composite` property to make it happen
+- And the project configurations add custom settings needed as well as some required properties

 ---